bpucker/KIPEs/README.md

   --makeblastdb    STR    Full path to the makeblastdb binary (if not in your $PATH)

-  --fasttree       STR    Full path to the FastTree binary --pxclsq         STR    Full path to the pxclsq binary
+  --fasttree       STR    Full path to the FastTree binary
 ```

 `--baits` is the full path to a folder containing (mutliple) FASTA files.
 The filename needs to match the gene name.
 Extension should be '.fasta' or '.fa'.